Disclaimer: Harry Potter and such belong to the lovely Rowling.

-Harry dove down sharply, her broom obeying her so well as she hurtled herself toward the fast moving golden ball.
-It was the last game for the year and if she caught the snitch now—her house would win.
-But of course she would catch it, she was the good golden girl.
+Harry dove down sharply, her broom obeying her will, as she hurtled herself toward the fast moving golden ball.
+It was the last game for the year and if she caught the snitch her House would win.
+Of course, she would catch it, she was the good golden girl.
 Couldn't have her reputation ruined.
 No, no...

 The Ravenclaw's Seeker struggled to keep up with her on their school broom, but Harry's broom was faster.
 Harry twirled through the air, her arm outstretched and she leaned forward.
 Her fingers brushed against the snitch—